Before creating the blog view page, let’s add some links with which any user can access the blog list page.

 <?xml version="1.0"?> <page xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:View/Layout/etc/page_configuration.xsd"> <body> <!-- Code for Header Link --> <referenceBlock name="header.links"> <block class="Magento\Framework\View\Element\Html\Link" name="blog-header-menu"> <arguments> <argument name="label" xsi:type="string" translate="true">Blogs</argument> <argument name="path" xsi:type="string">blog</argument> </arguments> </block> </referenceBlock> <!-- Code for Footer Link --> <referenceBlock name="footer_links"> <block class="Magento\Framework\View\Element\Html\Link" name="blog-footer-menu"> <arguments> <argument name="label" xsi:type="string" translate="true">Blogs</argument> <argument name="path" xsi:type="string">blog</argument> </arguments> </block> </referenceBlock> </body> </page>

-Magento page structure have multiple nested containers and blocks (something like nested div structure).
-You can view all the .phtml and blocks that gets called on particular page by enabling “Enable Template Path Hints for Storefront” from admin.
+Magento page structure has multiple nested containers and blocks (something like a nested div structure).
+You can view all the .phtml and blocks that get called on a particular page by enabling “Enable Template Path Hints for Storefront” from the admin.

-With referenceBlock tag we can access the blocks and make some changes to that block.
-Similarly if we want to reference a container we use referenceConrainer.
+With the referenceBlock tag, we can access the blocks and make some changes to that block.
+Similarly, if we want to reference a container we use referenceConrainer.
 Which we have already seen for content container.

-In first part we have used referenceBlock to access the header menu which have header.links as block name.
+In the first part, we have used the referenceBlock to access the header menu which has header.links as block name.
 You can find some of the commonly used block names by googling.
-But for some specific blocks you will have to dive deep into magento’s core codes.
+But for some specific blocks, you will have to dive deep into Magento’s core codes.

-Inside the block tag we have passed the arguments that is the label and the path of the menu.
-We can also customise the link a little bit by passing some other arguments.
+Inside the block tag, we have passed the arguments that is the label and the path of the menu.
+We can also customize the link a little bit by passing some other arguments.

-Similarly we have created the second menu for the footer.
+Similarly, we have created a second menu for the footer.
 The footer menu is inside the footer_links block.